 - Transfer the mac & cheese to a casserole dish (make sure it’s one that can go freezer-to-oven!), top with breadcrumbs and additional cheese, and cover with plastic wrap.
 The plastic wrap should be pressed right up against the mac & cheese to prevent ice crystals from forming.
 Cover with casserole lid and freeze for up to 3 months.
 (Remember, don’t put hot food in the freezer—it should be chilled first!)

 - To reheat, remove from freezer, take off plastic wrap, and cover with foil.
-Bake at 350 degrees for 45-60 minutes; remove foil and bake 15-20 minutes more or until heated through.
+Bake at 350°F for 45–60 minutes; remove foil and bake 15–20 minutes more or until heated through.
 You can broil for about 5 minutes to brown the breadcrumbs on top.

 It’s easy to fake baked mac & cheese.